BirdiePeep/CppCSharpBridge/INTERFACE_TYPE.md

 }
 ```

 With the above defined in our interface file, we can now use "uint8" to pass around this data.
+As the binary size and structure of these types are the same the Mono API will correctly handle the passing and conversion of this data.
+More complex types may need conversion method defined as you will see in the string example at the bottom of the page.

 # Options